acastroy/linuxjournal/Publications/1994-2019/README.md

 # LINUX JOURNAL
 ### Since 1994: The Original Magazine of the Linux Community

-# GOOGBYE LINUX JOURNAL! and WELCOME LINUX JOURNAL!
+## GOODBYE LINUX JOURNAL! and WELCOME LINUX JOURNAL!
 _The Open-Source Crusaders_